silverbulletmd/silverbullet/website/Getting Started.md

 SilverBullet has more tricks up its sleeve, we are just getting started.
 Consider [[Live Queries]] which allow you to query [[Objects]] in your space easily. [[Live Templates]] are another source of 🤯.

-As a quick taster, check this out: here’s a list of (max 5) pages in your space ordered by the date of last modification. t updates (somewhat) dynamically.
+As a quick taster, check this out: here’s a list of (max 5) pages in your space ordered by the date of last modification.
+It updates (somewhat) dynamically.
 Create some new pages and come back here to see that it works:

 ```query
 page select name order by lastModified limit 5